Manual PMS install on Proxmox¶

 Note

-Note that mergerfs does not mount the parity drive, it only mounts /mnt/disk*
+mergerfs does not mount the parity drive, it only mounts /mnt/disk*. mergerfs has nothing to do with parity.
+SnapRAID handles that later.

 /dev/disk/by-id/ata-WDC_WD100EMAZ-00WJTA0_16G0Z7RZ-part1 /mnt/parity1 ext4 defaults 0 0